![]() |

 Common relationship fields

-Many relationships use the same fields (eg Alias) when creating or managing relationships.
-The table below shows common fields shared between relationships types:
+Many relationships use the same fields (for example, Alias) when creating or managing relationships.
+The table below shows common fields shared between relationship types:

 Section | Field |